 createdAt.
 Some fields have multiple attributes.

 Attributes are named in lowerCamelCase (start with a lowercase letter).

 Field types that have multiple attributes and their attribute naming:

 - Link: fieldId, fieldName

-- Link-Parent: fieldId, fieldType, fieldName (type is entity type)
+- Link-Parent: fieldId, fieldType, fieldName (type is an entity type)

-- Currency: field, fieldCurrency (currency is currency code)
+- Currency: field, fieldCurrency (currency is a currency code)

 - Person Name: firstName, lastName, middleName, salutationName